Barking Abbey: After the Norman Conquest

 Mary Becket, the sister of Saint Thomas Becket, Archbishop of Canterbury, was created abbess of Barking in 1173, as reparation for the murder of her brother.

 The abbey has been described as "perhaps the longest lived...institutional centre of literary culture for women in British history".
 During the twelfth century, Clemence of Barking, a nun at the abbey and a rare female author in this period, wrote, among other works, an innovative life of St Catherine of Alexandria, a saint associated with female learning.

+In the early thirteenth century, the east end of the abbey was expanded into a saints' chapel, where the relics of Ethelburga, Hildelith, and Wulfhilda were translated and given greater prominence.
+The church was rededicated by Abbess Mabel de Bosham (1215–1247).

 Prior to 1214, as a "royal foundation", the abbesses of Barking had been chosen by the King.
 However, following pressure from the Pope, King John allowed the nuns to conduct elections to choose their abbess.
 The crown would later, however, claim they had the right to select a nun to join the abbey each time a new monarch acceded to the throne.
 This privilege was used to nominate Alice de Belhus on the accession of King Edward II in 1307, Margaret Swinford (daughter of Katherine Swynford and later abbess) on the accession of King Richard II in 1377, Maud Kylet in 1404 (five years after the accession of King Henry IV), and Goda Hapton in 1430 (eight years after the accession of King Henry VI).

 The abbey's status granted it several rights and responsibilities.
 The abbess had precedence over all the other abbesses in England.
 She was also one of four abbesses who, "holding of the king by barony" were required to perform military service.
 The abbess had to perform these duties during the reigns of both King Henry III and King Edward I.